Staff › Education Staff

 Originally from Seattle, Washington, Gentry now lives in Ogden, Utah.
 She graduated from Fort Lewis College in Durango, Colorado, with a degree in Mathematics for Secondary Education.
 Gentry has taught math in numerous states since graduating, and most recently taught 9th grade math in Ogden.
 She enjoys teaching math and helping students build confidence in their abilities as well as helping them further develop their logical thinking skills.
 Gentry enjoys playing sports, hiking, boating and snowboarding in her free time.

 Ericka, a Utah native, graduated from Weber State University with a Bachelor’s Degree in Secondary Art Education.
-Ericka has taught art for several years.
-In addition to teaching, Ericka works with the community organizations Nurture the Creative Mind, Ogden Arts Festival, and We Grow Art.
-Ericka believes that art helps teach creative problem solving skills that carry over into all areas of one’s life.
-She enjoys exposing young artists to real-world opportunities to use their skills.
-Ericka enjoys getting her art students involved with art in the community.
-In her free time, Ericka enjoys adventures with her French Bulldog.
+Ericka has taught art for several years, and in addition to teaching, works with the community organizations Nurture the Creative Mind, Ogden Arts Festival, and We Grow Art.
+Ericka is a passionate creator first, adventurer second and friend of animals everywhere third (unless they are snakes).
+Ericka is a Utah local with a love for creating experiences for others to unleash their inner talents while having fun and bonding with others.
+With a laugh that fills the room like sunshine, Ericka uses her knowledge from her Bachelors of Art Degree to lead instruction in innovative ways.
+In her free time, Ericka enjoys adventures with her French Bulldog, Goose.